deeppavlov/DeepPavlov/docs/intro/config_description.rst

 And ``Chainer`` is the only required element that must contain a config.
 For example, if you want to interact with an already trained pipeline, rather than train it.
 Then you no longer need the “dataset_reader”, “dataset_iterator” and “train” keys in config.
 Each component in the pipeline specifies its inputs and outputs as arrays of names, for example:
-"in": ["tokens", "features"] and"out": ["token_embeddings", "features_embeddings"] and you can chain outputs of one components with inputs of other components:
+"in": ["tokens", "features"] and "out": ["token_embeddings", "features_embeddings"] and you can chain outputs of one components with inputs of other components:

 .. code:: python